blackwell-systems/vaultmux/docs/ROADMAP.md

 ## Non-Goals

 **We will NOT do:**
-- **Rust port** - Go works excellently for this I/O-bound use case.
-See analysis: vaultmux is network/CLI bound, not CPU bound.
-Go's mature SDKs (AWS, Azure) and goroutines are perfect.
-A Rust port would take 6+ months with no real performance benefit.
 - Browser extension password managers (no CLI available)
 - Deprecated/unmaintained tools
 - Platforms without programmatic access